List of special editions of Today (American TV program): March and April

 In March and April 2020 Today featured a series of special editions on the COVID-19 pandemic.
 From 18 to 30 March, 3–13 April and 16 April Savannah Guthrie hosted the show live from home, while Hoda Kotb hosted the show live from Studio 1A.

+June

+On June 1, amid protests and unrest following the police murder of George Floyd the week before, the show was co-hosted by Hoda Kotb from Studio 1A, and Savannah Guthrie hosted from New York City, covering the protests on.

+2021

+January 7

+Following the January 6 United States Capitol attack the previous day, the show was co-hosted by Hoda Kotb from Studio 1A and Savannah Guthrie reporting from the United States Capitol for the first hour, and Studio N5 in Washington D.C. for the remainder of the show.

+September 11

+Savannah Guthrie and Hoda Kotb co-hosted a special edition of Today live from the World Trade Center, as part of NBC News' coverage of the 20th anniversary of the September 11 attacks.

 2022

+May 25

+Following the Robb Elementary School shooting in Uvalde, Texas the previous day, the show was co-hosted by Hoda Kotb and Craig Melvin from Studio 1A and Savannah Guthrie from Uvalde.

 September 9

 Following the announcement of the death of HM Queen Elizabeth II the day before, the show was co-hosted by Hoda Kotb from Studio 1A and Savannah Guthrie from Buckingham Palace.

 September 19

-Hoda Kotb, Savannah Guthrie and Lester Holt co-hosted a special edition of Today (American TV program) live from Westminster Abbey, as part of NBC News' coverage of the state funeral of HM Queen Elizabeth II.
+Hoda Kotb, Savannah Guthrie and Lester Holt co-hosted a special edition of Today live from Westminster Abbey, as part of NBC News' coverage of the state funeral of HM Queen Elizabeth II.

+2024

+July 14

+Following the attempted assassination of former President Donald Trump the previous day, Savannah Guthrie and Willie Geist hosted a special Sunday edition of Today from Studio 1A and was simulcasted on MSNBC and NBC News NOW.

+2025

+January 30

+The morning after the 2025 Potomac River mid-air collision, a special edition of TODAY began with reporting from the scene.

+April 21

+Following the death of Pope Francis the same day, the show was hosted by Savannah Guthrie and Craig Melvin from Studio 1A.